philsinatra/IDM-T380/examples/06-nunjucks/README.md

 First of all, one good thing about Nunjucks (that other template engines might not have) is that it allows you to create a template that contains boilerplate HTMl code which can be inherited by other pages.
 Let’s call this boilerplate HTML `layout.njk`.

-Create a file called layout.nunjucks and place it in your templates folder.
+Create a file called `layout.njk` and place it in your templates folder.
 It should contain some boilerplate code like `<html>`, `<head>` and `<body>` tags.
 It can also contain things that are similar across all your pages, like links to CSS and JavaScript files.

 - `src/templates/layout.njk`